Series Visionaries and Instructors

 Elizabeth Hoke is a licensed Marriage and Family Therapist in California and Oregon.
 She received her Masters in Counseling Psychology with an emphasis in Somatic Psychology from the California Institute of Integral Studies.
 Elizabeth is the Clinical Director of Liberation Institute in Portland where she supervises and provides psychoeducational training and workshops for therapists.
 She is an affiliate of both the American Association for Marriage and Family Therapists and the California Marriage and Family Therapy Association.
 She specializes in working with addiction and trauma recovery, using a mix of theoretical tools rooted in somatic psychology and Eastern philosophies.
 Elizabeth also co-facilitates psychedelic psychotherapy sessions with Dr. Steve Rosonke at Rainfall Medicine, assisting patients as they access unconscious psychological processes with a medicine called ketamine.

-Claudia Cuentas MA, SEP, MFTI is a Peruvian pre-licensed marriage and family therapist, a researcher and an educator, specializing in the treatment of healing trauma, trauma recovery, cultural identity and decolonization of healing.
+Claudia Cuentas LMFT, MA is a Peruvian licensed marriage and family therapist, a researcher and an educator, specializing in the treatment of healing trauma, trauma recovery, cultural identity and decolonization of healing.
 She is trained in Drama Therapy, Expressive Arts Therapy, Somatic Experiencing and Trauma Inform Care.
 She also has extensive studies in Indigenous ways of healing, from her native Aymara and Quechua lineages of South America.
 Claudia received her MA in counseling psychology at the California Institute of Integral Studies, with a focus on serving immigrant communities, families and children.
 She has worked with undocumented communities, refugees, homeless population and women survivors of violence, specially dealing with PTSD.
 Claudia has completed parts A and B of the Multidisciplinary Association for Psychedelic Studies (MAPS) MDMA Therapy Training Program, and continues to participate in ongoing training and education on the intersectionality of generational trauma, plant medicine science, ecoinformed therapy, nervous system healing, and Indigenous knowledge.
 Claudia currently has a private practice in Portland, Oregon, and is in collaboration with health and medical professionals committed to provide ethical educational and integrated support for Indigenous, black, brown and immigrant communities recovering from trauma.

 Steve Rosonke MD is an ER physician, critical care physician and an addiction medicine specialist.
 He is also the founder of Rainfall Medicine in Portland, Oregon, a ketamine center that focuses on mood disorders, trauma recovery, addiction, end-of-life care and chronic pain .
 Additionally, he trains other practitioners in ketamine therapy.
 He believes in the power of consciousness expanding medicines to access the subconscious mind, increase neuroplasticity, repair trauma and accelerate psycho-spiritual development.